plembo/kubernetes-concepts/Concepts/01-Overview.md

 [Controlling API Access](https://kubernetes.io/docs/reference/access-authn-authz/controlling-access/)

-The Kubernetes API serves as the foundation for the declarative configuration schema for the system.
+The Kubernetes API is the foundation for the declarative configuration of the system.
 The [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) tool can be used to create, update, delete and get API objects.

 ### API changes